Perturbation Theory and the Quantum Rabi-model: The case

 \subsection{An explicit expression for the form $Q_N^{(2)}$.}

-We wish in this subsection to show how it is possible to explicitly write down the quadratic form $Q_N^{(2)}.$ It shows that a combination of Rellich's formulae and a quasimode construction gives the possibility to study highly degenerate eigenvlues.
+In this subsection we wish to show how it is possible to explicitly write down the quadratic form $Q_N^{(2)}.$ It shows that a combination of Rellich's formulae and a quasimode construction gives the possibility to study highly degenerate eigenvalues.
 Since as functions of $\varepsilon$ the eigenvalues are analytic, this gives the opportunity to understand the spectrum (of course, in the perturbative regime) of the QRM.

 Recall that, with $\lambda_k=k+1/2$ for $k\in\mathbb{Z}_+,$

 for all $w\in\mathbb{C}^2$, where $\{w_+,w_-\}$ is the orthonormal basis of $\mathbb{C}^2$ chosen above.
 It follows that

 Let